dorko-dorkus/Card_Consolodator/README.md

 The Expo application stores the Stripe publishable key and recent payment tokens using `expo-secure-store`.
 Storing these values in the device keychain keeps credentials out of the codebase and adds a layer of security.
+You can also provide a `STRIPE_PUBLISHABLE_KEY` environment variable when starting the app;
+the value will be used before falling back to the stored credentials.

 ## Get started (backend)